 - Try to avoid the ATO taking legal action against you or lodging a caveat on your home, as this can prevent us from using some of our lenders.

-Feel free to call us on 1300 889 743 or enquire online to talk to one of our mortgage brokers who can help you to consolidate your debt and get a mortgage with a lower interest rate.
+Talk to one of our specialist mortgage brokers who can help you refinance your tax debt into your mortgage at a lower interest rate.